cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 Subpackage rpk needs to be copied to the `/sdcard/subPkg` directory of the OPPO phone, and non-subpackage rpk needs to be copied to the `/sdcard/games` directory of the OPPO phone, both of which cannot be mixed.

-**Note**: If the OPPO game debugger is **v3.2** or above, you need to copy the subpackage **rpk** to the `/sdcard/Android/data/com.nearme.instant.platform/files/subPkg` directory of your phone, if there is no **subPkg** directory, you need to create a new one.
+> **Note**: if the OPPO game debugger is **v3.2** or above, you need to copy the subpackage **rpk** to the `/sdcard/Android/data/com.nearme.instant.platform/files/subPkg` directory of your phone, if there is no **subPkg** directory, you need to create a new one.
 The **rpk** without subpackage is copied to the `/sdcard/Android/data/com.nearme.instant.platform/files/games` directory of your phone, both of which cannot be mixed.

 ## Resource Management for OPPO Mini Game Environment